MuQY1818/DKG/README.md

     ```bash
     pip install -r dkg_mvp/requirements.txt
     ```
-    > **Note**: For PyTorch and PyG, please follow the manual installation instructions at the top of the `requirements.txt` file to match your CUDA version.

-3.  **Generate Model Files**:
+3.  **Train the GNN Model**:
-    Before the first run, you must generate the necessary model files:
+    Before the first run, you must train the ORCDF model and generate the model file.
     ```bash
-    # 1. Generate the DKG model file (dkg.pkl)
+    # This command will train the model on the full dataset
-    python -m dkg_mvp.dkg_builder

-    # 2. Generate the GNN embedding files
+    # The best model will be saved in the 'models/' directory
-    python -m dkg_mvp.gnn_trainer
+    python -m dkg_mvp.train_orcdf
     ```

 4.  **Run API Server**:
     ```bash
     python api_server.py
     ```
-    Once the server is running, visit `http://127.0.0.1:5000/docs` in your browser to see the interactive API documentation.
+    Once the server is running, visit `http://127.0.0.1:5000/docs` in your browser to see the interactive API documentation for the new prediction endpoints.

 ---